CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.1.md

         - “Identify common themes across these files.”

-    - The agent will request to proceed with the details with a **Go Proceed** response.
+    - The agent will request to proceed with the details with a response, use **Go ahead** or **go ahead and summarize** to respond to the agent.

         ![](./media/Researcher3.png)